 What if we could combine molecular and imaging biomarkers to predict and improve surgical outcomes?

-Both sides can benefit from complementary competences, as the cutting-edge input of ideas and technology from academia as well as the expertise from industry to turn a medical technology into a product, can ultimately influence the life of millions.
+The partners can benefit from complementary competencies, as the cutting-edge input of ideas and technology from academia on one side as well as the expertise from industry to turn a medical technology into a product, ultimately benefitting the lives of millions, on the other side.

 With a bottom-up approach, we have scientists from “both worlds” share their latest thrilling discoveries, but also their needs and the issues they face.
 By sharing ideas on how to work together & tomorrow on a low-to-zero budget as well as drafting concepts for moonshot projects with unlimited budget, we can build a bridge from the lab to the patients.

-The first core of the project brings together the University of Basel, the University Hospital Basel, the Dept. of Biosystems Science and Engineering of ETH Zürich in Basel and Novartis.
+The first core of the project brings together the University of Basel, the University Hospital Basel, and Novartis.
+From this initial group, we are growing CHARMED into an open global platform of partners.